-Clinical waste is deemed as such by the Controlled Waste Regulations 1992 or by a medical professional such as a Doctor, Consultant or District Nurse.
+Clinical waste is deemed as such by the Controlled Waste Regulations 20121 or by a medical professional such as a Doctor, Consultant or District Nurse.
 This waste may be hazardous to any person coming into contact with it and therefore must be collected and disposed of appropriately.

-Where a medical body requests a clinical waste collection on behalf of a patient they must provide details for invoices to be sent and changes will be made quarterly in arrears.
+Where a medical body requests a clinical waste collection on behalf of a patient, they must provide details for invoices to be sent and changes will be made quarterly in arrears.

 Any other waste arising from medical, nursing, dental, veterinary, pharmaceutical, investigation, treatment, care teaching or research, or the collection of blood for transfusion, being waste which may cause infection to any person coming into contact with it will be required to be collected as clinical waste.
 Charges will be made at a commercial collection rate and will cover the cost of special disposal arrangements.

-Hygiene / offensive Waste is non-clinical waste which can comprise of sanitary towels, nappies and incontinence pads (known collectively as sanpro waste).
+Offensive Waste is non-clinical waste which can comprise of sanitary towels, nappies and incontinence pads (known collectively as sanpro waste) and other waste that is not hazardous (i.e. non-infectious).
 This waste is not considered hazardous when it originates from a healthy population.